microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-clearpresence.md

 > [!IMPORTANT]
 >
-> The ID of the application should be provided as the `sessionId`.
+> Provide the ID of the application as `sessionId` in the request.

 ## Response
 If successful, this method returns a `200 OK` response code.